abonham/abonham.github.com/_posts/2012-08-07-the-difference-between-childlike-and-childish.md

 ---
 I've recently been pondering personal traits I'd like to nurture and grow along with those being otherwise undesirable I'd rather pare away as I carry forward with my life.
 As my thoughts meandered along with my footsteps this afternoon, I remember a friend once made comment on my childlike sense of wonder.
 A childlike sense of wonder I seem to have misplaced in the last couple of years.

 This got me thinking of the stigma attached by society at large to behaving as a child after a certain point in ones life.
-Usually far too early and often right after we discover that half the people we know are just a little different to us.
-And attractive in a way we can't describe, which our parents are oddly hesitant to discuss.
+Usually far too early and often right after we discover that the opposite sex is just a little different to us.
+And attractive in a way we can't describe; which our parents are oddly hesitant to discuss.

 The sentiment against usually runs thusly: